Keeping the house clean while homeschooling is a constant challenge! Someone is home and living in my house all the time.

 Schedule Time Daily for Chores

-I’ve been using the Motivated Moms ebooks since 2006.
+I’ve been using the Motivated Moms ebooks since 2006 and love them.
 Most years I print the book for my own reference and simply assign chores to the kids.

 An older teen can complete a daily load of laundry.
 A group of kids can help in the kitchen, sweep the floor, and feed the pets.